Montana-Media-Arts/MART120-Fall2022/modules/week-7/_posts/2017-01-06-external-style-sheet.md

 <p></p>

 <p>There are a couple of things to note.
 The <b>rel</b> is the relationship attribute, and the <b>type</b> specifies the type of file.
 Finally, the <b>href</b>, which should look familiar, is the file location.
 Remember, if it defined like it is above, it has to be in the same folder.
-Otherwise, you need to add the correct path.</p>
+Otherwise, you need to add the correct relative path. *Remember: A relative path is something that is relative to the page is linking to it versus an absolute path is one that contains the full path the file on one's computer.</p>

 <p>We use style sheets so that we can apply a style sheet to many pages.
 If we want to make a change, we can change it in one file and use it everywhere.</p>